RiskXchange generates objective and quantitative reporting on a company’s cyber security risk and performance.

 RiskXchange is one of the firms leading the fight against cybercrime, coming up with novel solutions to everyday problems experienced at the hands of hackers.

-With full visibility over your ecosystem’s entire attack surface in near real-time, you can regularly monitor and mitigate risks to prevent unnecessary exposures.
+With full visibility over your ecosystem’s entire attack surface in near real-time, highlighting new attack vectors within 24 hours.
+You can regularly monitor and mitigate risks to prevent unnecessary exposures.
 Our passive data collection methods are effective and have no impact on your network performance.
 Using data-driven insights to prevent breaches is the best way to reduce an attack surface and prevent cyberattacks.

 RiskXchange provides a powerful AI-assisted, yet simple automated and centralised 360-degree cybersecurity risk rating management approach.
 We generate objective and quantitative reporting on a company’s cyber security risk and performance, which enables organisations with evolving business requirements to conduct business securely in today’s open and collaborative digital world.